benmpark/outabout/README.md

 ### Next Steps

-- The site can recognize the user's preferred times when in the "absolute" time view (i.e., specific hours of the day), but while the "relative to sun" times are accurate (once a location is provided), I still need to make it so that the checked "sun" times are converted to absolute times for the aforementioned function.
+- **Tweak the function that finds the best time given a set of preferences.** Right now it finds the difference between the value forecast and the value set in the sliders.
+The weights of these parameters can be adjusted by the user (which is great), but given all equal weights, absolute differences within the parameters shouldn't necessarily be treated equally.
+For example, a 10-degree difference in temperature (arguably) shouldn't count the same as a 10-percentage-point difference in cloud cover.
-- Tidy up the layout.
+- **Tidy up the layout** for smaller window widths.
-- Clean up the code... the project has grown considerably, and while I have started organizing things into modules, this can be further refined.
+- **Clean up the code** The project has grown considerably, and while I have started organizing things into modules, this can be further refined.

 ### Down the Road

-- Give the user more fine-grain control: e.g., don't care about cloud cover?
-Exclude it from the calculations.
-Dew point more important than precipitation?
-Congrats on being a weather nerd, and let's also provide the option to set your own weights/preferences.
 - Time zone support (detect via browser, but also update based on location)

 ## Contents

 ```├── css

 │ ├── custom.css